jpobzy/L4dAutoConfig/README.md

 Multiple radial wheels have been added to give the user an easier experience with using underworld server commands and using character vocalizations and more.
 One gives a player more vocal commands designated to a specific character while the another one gives the user easier access to the Underworld servers in game commands.
 Another gives 4 simple viewmodel commands which only work with the [field of view](https://www.gamemaps.com/details/18483) addon.
 All of them can be located in the `L4dAutoConfig/scripts/radialmenu.txt` file.

 ## Thirdperson
-Thirdperson is normally disabled unless sv_cheats becomes enabled, but now thirdpersonshoulder has been modified to act exactly like thirdperson and can still switch back to thirdpersonshoulder easily.
+Thirdperson is normally disabled unless sv_cheats becomes enabled, but now thirdpersonshoulder has been modified to act exactly like thirdperson and can still switch back to thirdpersonshoulder settings easily.

 ## Underworld Quick Connect
-Commands have been made to connect to the underworld servers more easily by typing either `uw1` or `uw2`
+Commands have been made to connect to the underworld servers more easily by typing either `uw1` or `uw2` into the console.

+## Hudweapon Layout
+`HudWeaponSelection` in `Hudlayout` file has now been modified so now only the Primary weapon's ammo and reserve ammo counts as well as the secondary weapons ammo is visible and shifted more towards the middle of the screen.
+Any indication of the granade, medkit, and pills information has also been removed for a more clean hud.
+Original values can be found commented out next to the new values in the event the user wants to revert back to old settings.

 <br />